Privacy of Dependent Users Against Statistical Matching: Introduction

 \section{Introduction}

-Many modern applications exploit users' characteristics to provide an enhanced user experience, including their past choices and present states.
-In particular, emerging Internet of Things (IoT) applications include smart homes, health care, and connected vehicles that intelligently tailor their performances to their users.
+Many modern applications provide an enhanced user experience { by exploiting users' characteristics}, including their past choices and present states.
+In particular, emerging Internet of Things (IoT) applications include smart homes, healthcare, and connected vehicles that intelligently tailor their performances to their users.
 For instance, a typical connected vehicle application optimizes its route selection based on the current location of the vehicle, traffic conditions, and the users' preferences.
 For such applications to be able to provide their enhanced, user-tailored performances, they need to request their clients for potentially sensitive user information such as mobility behaviors and social preferences.
 Therefore, such applications trade off user privacy for enhanced utility.
-Previous work \cite{Naini2016} shows that even if users' data traces are anonymized before being provided to such applications, standard statistical matching techniques can be used to leak users' private information.
-Such privacy threats are a major obstacle to the wide adoption of IoT applications, as demonstrated by prior studies~\cite{FTC2015,0Quest2016, 3ukil2014iot, 4Hosseinzadeh2014,iotCastle,matching}.
+Previous work~\cite{Naini2016} shows that even if users' data traces are anonymized before being provided to such applications, standard statistical matching techniques can be used to leak users' private information.
+Thus, privacy and security threats are a major obstacle to the wide adoption of IoT applications, as demonstrated by prior studies{~\cite{14sadeghi2015security,lin2016iot,9dalipi2016security,11al2015security, 10harris2016security,8ukil2015privacy, iscas2019,12sivaraman2015network, nad_privacy, FTC2015,0Quest2016, 3ukil2014iot, 4Hosseinzadeh2014,iotCastle,flavio,matching}}.